 Davis echoed that sentiment.

-This Father’s Day, we are especially grateful for the dads who have earned or are currently earning their degrees so that they can take the next step toward their next success.
-We celebrate their journeys not only today, but every day.
+As we celebrate this holiday, we are especially grateful for the dads who have earned or are currently earning their degrees so that they can take the next step toward their next success.
+We celebrate their journeys not only on Sunday, but every day.
 UMGC wishes all the dads out there a happy Father’s Day!